All Episodes

 We're good now.

-Um, my AirPods were still there.
+My AirPods were still there.

-I had regular AirPods, they didn't take any of that stuff.
+They didn't take any of that stuff.

-We had a Nintendo Switch in there, they didn't take it, they didn't take none of the TVs in the Airbnb.
+They didn't take none of the TVs in the Airbnb.

 They didn't take anything, guys, except for Walt's fucking Louis Vuitton bag, which if that's what they wanted, okay.

-You guys commit a felony for 3,000 3500 bucks.
+You guys commit a felony for $3,3500.

-You guys are very uh stupid.
+You guys are very stupid.

 But I think they wanted the jewelry, guys, and they didn't get it.

-You know, fortunately, I had my Rolex on with me, right?
+Fortunately, I had my Rolex on with me, right?

 I wear this thing on all the time now.

-Uh Fresh had all his jewelry.
+Fresh had all his jewelry.

 Appreciate that, my friend.

-Um, but yeah, guys, I mean, we're we're good.
+But yeah, guys, I mean, we're good.

 Nothing happened.

-I appreciate I got a whole bunch of messages from you guys, you know, checking in on us.
+got a whole bunch of messages from you guys, you know, checking in on us.

-Like they didn't take anything.
+Like, they didn't take anything.

 And I was like, what the hell?

-And guys, give me a one in the chat if uh the audio is good before I get going here.
+And guys, give me a one in the chat if the audio is good before I get going here.

-And we got uh Derek Mitchell, 10 bucks.
+And we got Derek Mitchell, $10.

-We need a R. Kelly Feta episode.
+We need an R. Kelly Feta episode.

 Thank you so much.